Drought-hit Somalia faces famine

 A general view shows a section of the Al-cadaala camp of the internally displaced people following the famine more

-An internally displaced malnourished child receives treatment inside a ward dedicated for diarrhea patients atmore
+An internally displaced malnourished child receives treatment inside a ward dedicated for diarrhoea patients amore

 An internally displaced Somali woman uses an asthmatic inhaler outside their family makeshift shelter at theirmore